shabin5785/Golang_notes/GO_5.md

 When compiling a package, the compiler must read one object file for each import but need not look beyond thes e files.

+-For packages you intend to share or publish, import pat hs should be globally unique.
+To avoid conflic ts, the import pat hs of all packages other than those from the standard librar y should start with the Internet domain name of the organizat ion that owns or hosts the package; this also makes it possible to find packages.